 The Security and Human Behaviour workshop brings security engineers together

 with psychologists, behavioral economists and others.
-See
+The 2016 workshop will be

 Other relevant conferences include: